 Games provide unique opportunities for “stealth” assessment

-When children are aware they’re being assessed, they may behave differently than they would in typical circumstances.
+When children are aware they’re being evaluated, they may behave differently than they would in typical circumstances.
 For example, if a child struggling with impulse control knows she is being evaluated, it’s likely she will demonstrate greater control than what teachers see on a day-to-day basis.
 If that same child is playing a game in which cognitive, social, and or physical impulse triggers are “invisible” as part of the play, the child is more likely to demonstrate her true behavior pattern.
-Assessment embedded in gameplay is called “stealth assessment.”
-20 By integrating assessment directly into the game environment, we eliminate observer effects and test anxiety, and ultimately get a more accurate result.
+Assessment embedded in gameplay is called “stealth assessment,” and by using game-based assessment, we eliminate observer effects and test anxiety, and ultimately get a more accurate result.

 The technology used in computerized adaptive assessments tailors the level of difficulty by adjusting the specific item presented based on how the child has responded to that point.
 The advantage of this technology is that it uses an underlying measurement model of proficiency—or aptitude—to individualize each student’s testing experience.